 If, unfortunately, you do not pass your units at a satisfactory level for two consecutive semesters then the University may be obliged to terminate your enrolment at the University.
-The University is also obliged to report this to the Department of Immigration and Citizenship (DIAC).
-DIAC will expect you to attend an interview within 28 days to explain the situation.
-DIAC will then decide whether you must return to your home country.
-If this is decided by DIAC they will then impose a 3 year exclusion period during which time you will be unable to return to study in Australia.
+The University is also obliged to report this to the Department of Immigration and Border Protection (DIBP).
+DIBP will expect you to attend an interview within 28 days to explain the situation.
+DIBP will then decide whether you must return to your home country.
+If this is decided by DIBP they will then impose a 3 year exclusion period during which time you will be unable to return to study in Australia.

 back to top

-It is always best to speak to an Immigration agent with the Department of Immigration and Citizenship (DIAC) when inquiring about specific visa requirements.
+It is always best to speak to an Immigration agent with the Department of Immigration and Border Protection (DIBP) when inquiring about specific visa requirements.
 The International Officer, in Student Administration, can provide basic information regarding visa requirements and compliance regulations.

-If you have specific questions, please feel free to ask the International Officer in Student Administration, or contact DIAC:
+If you have specific questions, please feel free to ask the International Officer in Student Administration, or contact DIBP:

 Phone number: 13 18 81